Booking and details

 Susan Lewis Kavinski

-Susan Lewis Kavinski (Soprano) is a vocalist and active-duty service member with the United States Navy Band, Washington, D.C.
-For two decades, Susan has been privileged to perform as a member of the Navy Band Sea Chanters chorus.
+Susan Lewis Kavinski (Soprano) is a vocalist and active-duty service member with the United States Navy Band, Washington, DC.
+For two decades, Susan has been privileged to perform as a chorus member of the Navy Band Sea Chanters.
 As a featured soloist and ensemble member, she has sung for presidents, vice presidents, high-ranking military leaders, Cabinet members, popes, and an array of foreign and domestic leaders and dignitaries.
-Her military career highlights run the gamut from the soloing at the White House, to performing with renowned operatic soprano Renée Fleming at the 48th Super Bowl.
+Her military career highlights run the gamut from soloing at the White House to performing with renowned operatic soprano Renée Fleming at Super Bowl XLVIII.
 As a service member, Susan has toured throughout the contiguous United States, performing for large public audiences at prestigious venues.
-She is frequently featured as a soloist with the Navy Concert Band, and her recording of Dvořák’s Song to the Moon remains one of the most-viewed classical solo performances in the U.S. Navy Band YouTube channel.
+She is frequently featured as a soloist with the United States Navy Concert Band, and her recording of Antonin Dvořák’s Song to the Moon remains one of the most-viewed classical solo performances on the US Navy Band YouTube channel.

 Patrick Kilbride